PER Firmware

 Node-to-Bus Mapping (per node JSON, under busses)

-Validated by node_schema.json.
+Validated by node.schema.json.
 Maps a firmware node onto hardware peripherals and message lists.

 • peripheral: Hardware peripheral identifier.
 Allowed values: CAN1, CAN2, FDCAN1, FDCAN2, FDCAN3.